-- video enabled custom slides for YouTube and Vimeo that can replace the image with a video ( See examples here );
+- video enabled custom slides for YouTube and Vimeo that can embed videos in your WordPress sliders;

-- custom written slides that can be created using the visual editor;
+- custom slides that can be created using the visual editor;

 - for posts and custom post types, selection of posts by taxonomies;

-- mixing of posts, custom posts, pages and custom slides into the same slideshow;
+- mixing of posts, custom posts, pages and custom slides into the same slider;

 - visual color scheme editor that allows you to blend-in slideshows into your overall blog design without having to write a single line of CSS;